Team-Nutshell/nutshellengine-docs/source/types/Script/loadFont/index.rst

 :doc:`/types/Script/index`::loadFont

-Loads a font from a file in the AssetManager and returns a pointer to the loaded font.
+Loads a font from a file in the :doc:`/asset_manager/index` and returns a pointer to the loaded font.

 Declaration
 -----------